-- undertake periodic independent audits and assessments of the compliance programme to ensure that the programme is implemented and complied with, and to identify areas for improvement; - carry out investigation on any reports on violation of this Policy or MACCA, or pursuant to reports received from the whistleblowing channel; - present any findings of the audits to the MGB Board/MGB ExCo for review; and - forward the relevant findings of the audits/assessments to the relevant person-in-charge for further action, if necessary.
+- undertake periodic independent audits and assessments of the compliance programme to ensure that the programme is implemented and complied with, and to identify areas for improvement; - carry out investigation on any reports on violation of this Policy or MACCA, or pursuant to reports received from the whistleblowing channel; - present any findings of the audits to the MGB Board for review; and - forward the relevant findings of the audits/assessments to the relevant person-in-charge for further action, if necessary. - (e) The Company Secretary will: - ensure there is a standing agenda in Board meetings on anti-bribery and corruption matters, every quarter; and - ensure all discussions on anti-bribery and corruption matters are recorded in the minutes of meetings. - (f) The Procurement Department will: - provide the Policy to all Third Parties; - provide the due diligence questionnaire to all Third Parties; and - ensure that the duly completed due diligence questionnaire together with all supporting documents is signed off by Finance Department, before entering into business transaction with them.